BrandonZu/PeterDB/README.md

  - CLion takes care of the building.
 Select executables (tests) from the top-right configurations.

 ### If you are not using CLion and want to use the command line `cmake` tool:
- - From the repo root directory, create and go into a build directory
+ - From the repo rootPagePtr directory, create and go into a build directory

  `mkdir -p cmake-build-debug && cd cmake-build-debug`

- - Generate makefiles with `cmake` in the build directory by specifying the project root directory as the source:
+ - Generate makefiles with `cmake` in the build directory by specifying the project rootPagePtr directory as the source:

  `cmake ../`

-  your makefiles should be written to `[root]/cmake-build-debug`
+  your makefiles should be written to `[rootPagePtr]/cmake-build-debug`

  - Build the project in the build directory: